 PDF download Download Article

 El signo del dinero, ese e'mi nuevo zodiaco.💲That's "The dollar sign is my new zodiac sign," for all you non-Spanish-speakers!
 Bad Bunny is having a moment lately, and fans are understandably obsessed with his song "Mónaco," a suave trap number about how awesome he is and how haters will never keep him down.
 But if you don't speak Spanish, you might be wondering what Bad Bunny's actually saying.
 We're here to help!
 Keep scrolling for a look at the meaning of the song "Mónaco," including an analysis of the song's lyrics, translated to English.
+We also spoke with pop culture commentator Corey Andrew and music journalist Nick Fry for their insights on the song’s meaning.

 "Mónaco" Song Meaning